Philip Roth, fearless and celebrated author, dies at 85

 He was among the greatest writers never to win the Nobel Prize.
 But he received virtually every other literary honor, including two National Book Awards, two National Book Critics Circle prizes and, in 1998, the Pulitzer for "American Pastoral."
 He was in his 20s when he won his first award and awed critics and fellow writers by producing some of his most acclaimed novels in his 60s and 70s, including "The Human Stain" and "Sabbath's Theater," a savage narrative of lust and mortality he considered his finest work.

 Ex-wife Claire Bloom wrote a best-selling memoir, "Leaving a Doll's House," in which the actress remembered reading the manuscript of his novel "Deception."
 With horror, she discovered his characters included a boring middle-aged wife named Claire, married to an adulterous writer named Philip.
 Bloom also described her ex-husband as cold, manipulative and unstable.
-(Although, alas, she still loved him).
-The book was published by Virago Press, whose founder, Carmen Callil, was the same judge who quit years later from the Booker committee.
+(Although, alas, she still loved him.)
+The book was published by Virago Press, whose founder, Carmen Callil, was the same judge who quit the Booker committee years later.

 Roth's wars also originated from within.
 He survived a burst appendix in the late 1960s and near-suicidal depression in 1987.
 After the disappointing reaction to his 1993 novel, "Operation Shylock," he fell again into severe depression and for years rarely communicated with the media.
 For all the humor in his work - and, friends would say, in private life - jacket photos usually highlighted the author's tense, dark-eyed glare.
 In 2012, he announced that he had stopped writing fiction and would instead dedicate himself to helping biographer Blake Bailey complete his life story, one he openly wished would not come out while he was alive.
 By 2015, he had retired from public life altogether.